Skip to content

 You can gain deep insights from your event & community by automatically surveying users who signed up, after the event is complete.
 Responses are included in the event insights report.
 A single email will be sent to users with the questions you selected.

-If you uncheck any of these checkboxes your attendees will not be asked any of these questions.
-These questions though could provide you and your team invaluable information for future events.
-This survey can only help you create better and better Localist events for the future.
+If you uncheck any of these checkboxes, your attendees will not be asked the corresponding questions.
+These questions, though, could provide you and your team with invaluable information for future events.
+This survey can help you create even better Localist events for the future.

-Don’t forget to click on “Save” when you are done.
+Don’t forget to click “Save” when you're done.

 Publish Tab

 The final tab for your event is PUBLISH.
-Most events will not require anything to be changed on this page.
+Most events will not require any changes to this page.
 Events should be Public and Live.
-If an event has been cancelled or sold out, you can edit it and change that here, under STATUS.
+If an event has been cancelled or sold out, you can edit it and update the status here, under 'STATUS'.

 Do not select anything under IN CALENDAR PROMOTION either, unless you have a FEATURED section set up for a channel that you are in charge of.

 Save or Save and Publish your event now.
-Your event is now complete, and it will now be submitted to the Calendar Administrators for final approval.
-The “New Event” folder is checked multiple times a day, and your event will either be approved and made live, or rejected.
+Your event is now complete and will be submitted to the Calendar Administrators for final approval.
+The “New Event” folder is checked multiple times a day, and your event will either be approved and made live or rejected.
 Rejections rarely occur, especially if you follow these lessons on how to create the perfect event.
 But if your event is rejected, you will receive a written reason as to why it was rejected.
-If there are changes that need to be made for it to be accepted, make those changes and re-submit your event.
+If there are changes that need to be made for it to be accepted, make those changes and resubmit your event.

 Promotion